NTNUI-Kite/kite-backend/README.md

 How to run:

-1. install node package manager (npm).
+1. install Node.js
-2. run "npm install -g gulp"
-3. run "npm install"
+2. run "npm install"
+3. get app-env file from some shady dude.
-4. run "gulp"
+4. run "source app-env"
-5. Look at nice page.
+5. run "npm start"
+6. make sure you started the frontend